 When it comes to workout duration less is more.

-To build muscle and get stronger you want to get to the gym hit it hard, stimulate size and strength gains, then get out.
+To increase muscle hypertrophy and get stronger you want to get to the gym, hit it hard, stimulate size and strength gains, then get out.

 That means no more than sixty minutes total, including warm up time.